SAP-samples/teched2024-AD181/exercises/ex2.1/README.md

 ## Deployment

-Objectives

-After completing this lesson, you will be able to:

-Deployment

 The final step in SAP Build Code is to deploy the application to CloudFoundry.
 This process also involves the automatic creation of destinations, enabling ODATA services to be utilised by other tools such